-A: To make glycerin from scratch, the most important thing that you need is a cup of animal- or plant-derived oil.
+A: To make glycerin from scratch, you’ll need animal- or plant-derived oil.
 Some great examples are lard, tallow, palm oil and coconut oil.
-You also need 2 tablespoons of lye, a cup of water and a half-cup of salt.
-Once you have all the needed ingredients, follow these steps:46
+You’ll also need lye, water and salt.
+Once you have all the needed ingredients, follow these steps from Leaf:47

-3. Continue stirring the mixture for around 15 minutes.
-Once the mixture thickens, add the salt and allow it to cool.
+5. Continue stirring the mixture for around 15 minutes.
+Once the mixture thickens, add in the brine, stir briefly and allow it to cool.
 Place the mixture in the refrigerator overnight.

-4. Skim off curdles of soap on top of the mixture.
-If you’re planning to use the curdles, then you should pour them into a soap mold.
-After you've removed all traces of soap, pour the glycerin into a glass container and then seal it tightly.
-This homemade glycerin can last for three to four weeks if stored in a refrigerator.
+6. Skim off curdles of soap on top of the mixture.
+You can pour these curdles into a mold to make a bar of soap.
+After you've removed all traces of soap, pour the glycerin liquid into a glass container and then seal it tightly.